bbauska/Coursera-Bootstrap/readme.md

 <h4>Navigation and Navigation Bar</h4>

-Let\'s now talk about navigation.
+Let&apos;s now talk about navigation.

 What is navigation, why is navigation important for your website?